Planning Next Year’s Landscaping Projects in North Carolina

 Hardscape materials (stone, pavers, retaining walls) should suit local style and drainage needs

-Select region‑appropriate materials and plants, you’ll avoid surprises, extra maintenance and replacement costs later.
+Select appropriate materials and plants that will thrive in North Carolina, and you’ll avoid surprises, extra maintenance and replacement costs later.

 4. Prepare infrastructure early